polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 * __[mysql.update]__
 * __[mysql.delete]__

-The create slot _cannot_ be given a where condition, but all 3 other slots can, and the syntax is of course the _exact same syntax_ for SQL Server, as it is for MySQL.
-The result of the **[where]** argument above, obviously results in an SQL _"where"_ condition, allowing you to restrict which items the SQL should end up reading/changing/deleting.
+The create slot _cannot_ be given a where condition, but all other slots can, and the syntax is of course the _exact same syntax_ for SQL Server, as it is for MySQL.
+The result of the **[where]** argument above, obviously results in an SQL _"where"_ condition, allowing you to restrict which items your SQL should end up reading/changing/deleting.

-The first thing you'll need to understand about the where condition, is that its boolean operator is its outer most argument.
+One thing you'll need to understand about the where condition, is that its boolean operator is its outer most argument.
 This implies that if I create something such as the following Hyperlambda.